Mangalia, Romania Hero Image

 TechHub Constanta$120Located in Constanta, TechHub provides a community-focused environment with events and networking opportunities.
 It's a good option for digital nomads looking to connect with other professionals in the region, even if it requires a commute from Mangalia.

 Planning to live in Mangalia long-term?
-Romania Digital Nomad Visa lets remote workers live legally in Romania.
+Romania Digital Nomad Visa lets remote workers live legally with a minimum income of $3,700/month.

 View full requirements →